Home > Basics > What Are Hard Skills? Definition and Examples

 Analytical Skills

-Examples of analytical skills include:
+Examples of analytical hard skills and programs that help with analysis include:

 Computer Skills